The Best MIDI Keyboard Software (Windows, Mac, Linux, Android, iOS)

 It carries all the features you’d expect in a professional DAW, adding in some nifty features like an in-built MIDI-controlled drum sequencer and an innovative concept of “Plugin Sandboxing” to prevent malfunctioning third party plugins from crashing your entire session.

 Enthusiasts who want to take their production to the next level then have the option of upgrading to Waveform’s Pro version, which has even more sophisticated and deep editing and production capabilities.

 MIDI Keyboard Apps for Android

 Thanks to the increasingly powerful and affordable mobile technology of today, smartphones and tablets have significant music-making capabilities, which can be expanded by connecting MIDI keyboards and controllers to them.

-There are several apps, both free and paid, catering to a wide range of skill and use cases for both Android and iOS.
+There are several apps, both free and paid, catering to a wide range of skills and use cases for both Android and iOS.

 We’ll briefly cover some of the free options to get you started with mobile musical tinkering.